manuelbenedict/Hoax-Detection-on-Social-Media-with-CNN-and-SVM/README.md

  </tr>
 </table>

-Trying Top 15 and 20 with Tweet + news Corpus for CNN Model
+Trying Top 15 and 20 with Tweet + News Corpus for CNN Model

 <table>
  <tr>